Estimate Time6 min

 • A credit score is a 3-digit number between 300 and 850.
 The higher, the better.
 The FICO® credit score is the most commonly used credit measure, but there are other scoring models, including the VantageScore®.
 A good credit score is between 670 and 739 on the FICO scale, and between 661 and 780 on the VantageScore scale.

 • Your credit score is an at-a-glance summary of your creditworthiness and one indication of how likely you are to pay back a debt.
-The higher your credit score, the less risk you might pose to lenders.
+A higher credit score may indicate a lower risk to lenders.

 • How high is high enough?
 Here's what you need to know about what's considered a good credit score.